Reducibility of higher-order to pairwise interactions: Social impact models on hypergraphs: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have studied social impact models with higher-order (HO) interactions defined on general hypergraphs, focusing on the fundamental question of whether such dynamics can be reduced to effective pairwise (PW) interactions.
 In these binary state models, a node flips its state with a probability determined by a function of the fraction of nodes within the same hyperedge that are in the opposite state.
 We have shown that, for node-update dynamics and arbitrary social impact functions, the resulting HO dynamics on a general hypergraph can be mapped exactly onto a PW dynamics on a weighted projected network.
-This establishes a microscopic reducibility of HO interactions to PW interactions, where the weights $\omega_{ij}$ of the projected network fully encode the influence of higher-order structures by determining the probability that node $i$ interacts with node $j$.
+In the PW dynamics the change of state of a node $i$ only depends on the states of node $i$ and a previously chosen neighbor $j$.
+This mapping establishes a microscopic reducibility of HO interactions to PW interactions, where the weights $\omega_{ij}$ of the projected network fully encode the influence of higher-order structures by determining the probability that node $i$ interacts with node $j$.
 In general, the weights $\omega_{ij}$ depend implicitly on time through the evolving system configuration, making them difficult to compute explicitly.

 For hypergraph voter models--defined by a power-law form of the social impact function--we explicitly computed the weights $\oij$ of the reduced PW dynamics for fully connected hypergraphs and complete $d$-hypergraphs, and we obtained them numerically for Erd\H{o}s--Rényi and $z$-regular random $d$-hypergraphs.
 For these models, we described the ordering dynamics in detail and, through numerical simulations, illustrated the equivalence between the original HO interactions dynamics on hypergraphs and the corresponding reduced PW dynamics on the weighted projected network.